-So domestic violence charges in Colorado hold a unique space in the court.
+Domestic violence charges in Denver, Colorado hold a unique space in the court.
 Domestic violence is not its own crime.
 Instead, domestic violence acts as an element that enhances other crimes, like assault charges.

 This means that an assault, or other violence committed on an intimate partner, could carry penalties above standard assault sentencing.

 Also, you don’t have to physically touch someone to be convicted of domestic violence.
 These acts might qualify for charges of domestic violence:

 - Harassing an intimate partner by phone call or text,